emberjs/rfcs/text/0051-strategies.md

 # Terminology

-+ **Strategy** - A strategy is responsible for returning a build pipeline that can emit a specific set of output assets given an input tree.
++ **Strategy** - A strategy represents a transformation.
+Speaking in Broccoli terms, it returns a transformed tree given an input tree.
-+ **Assembler** - Responsible for taking the resolved tree and applying – default or user provided – strategies to the tree.
++ **Assembler** - Responsible for applying strategies (transforms) - default or user provided - to an input tree.

 # Detailed design